River John, Pictou County

 River John, Nova Scotia

-• Official Community Name: River John
+• Official Name: River John

 • Gaelic Name:Abhainn Eòin